The School Day: September 2025

-At the start of the autumn term school will open to all pupils in all year groups (except our new Sunflowers class) on Tuesday 3rd September 2024.
+At the start of the autumn term school will open to all pupils in all year groups (except our new Sunflowers class) on Tuesday 2nd September 2025.

 Attendance and Punctuality

 If you are struggling with getting your child to school, please let us know.
 We can work TOGETHER to improve the situation for you and your young person.
 If your child is ill, please call the school office and inform them of your child's absence and reason no later than 9am.
+The expectation is that pupils will have no more than 5 days absence per year.

 If your child arrives at school late

 Arriving on time every day makes for the best start to school routines.
-Persistent tardiness can begin to impact upon a pupil's attainment, as they will miss vital lessons at the start of the teaching day.
+Persistent lateness can begin to impact upon a pupil's attainment, as they will miss vital lessons at the start of the teaching day.

 If you arrive after the school gates are locked at 08:50, please bring your child into the school building and sign them in.
 A member of staff can then escort them to their class.
-A pupil cannot sign themselves in late - a parent must do this in order to acquire the reason for the lateness.
+A pupil cannot sign themselves in late - a parent MUST do this in order to acquire the reason for the lateness.

 If your child has attended an appointment, please provide proof of that to the admin staff in the main office.